Access all areas - Dundee is just 90 minutes’ drive from 90 per cent of Scotland’s population.

 Travel by air

-Come fly to us...Dundee has a twice daily service Monday-Friday and one flight on Sunday from and to London Stansted, which serves around 150 international destinations.
-Dundee Airport is a sh minute drive from the city centre.
+Come fly to us...Dundee has a twice daily service Monday-Friday and one flight on Sunday from and to London City operated by Loganair, which serves around 45 destinations.
+Dundee Airport is a 5 minute drive from the city centre.

-Flights are also available via Emirates, enabling secure connections with Loganair flights when travelling to/from the Far East, Middle East, Australasia, Africa and the Indian Ocean, with one stop connections via London Stansted Airport and onward to Dundee Airport.
-View airport and flight options here
+Flights are also available via Emirates, enabling secure connections with Loganair flights when travelling to/from the Far East, Middle East, Australasia, Africa and the Indian Ocean, with one stop connections via London City Airport and onward to Dundee Airport.
+View airport and flight options here.

-Xplore Dundee – Edinburgh Airport Xpress, providing coach travel between Edinburgh Airport and Dundee.
-The Edinburgh Airport Xpress service will run non-stop between Dundee City Centre and Edinburgh airport, with departures every 90 minutes, around the clock.
-A full timetable, price list and how to book and board is available here.
+Xplore More – X90 to Edinburgh Airport, providing coach travel between Edinburgh Airport and Dundee.
+X90 coach will run non-stop between Dundee City Centre and Edinburgh airport.
+For a full timetable, price list and how to book and board visit Xplore Dundee website.
+Coaches are wheelchair accessible, to reserve your space, please book at least 2 days in advance of your trip.

 Travel by road